ixiaopan/blog/content/post/data-mining.md

 If we know that Alice has some preferences for some particular numbers, say she likes 88 most.
 Then the first question we ask at this time would be 'is it 88?'.
 If we are luckly enough, we will get the number once.

-Alternately, since 88 is the number that Alice likes most, there is no doubt that she chooses 88 as the riddle.
-On the contratry, if Alice is going to suprise us, she is likely to use numbers that she doesn't like very much.
+On the other hand, since 88 is the number that Alice likes most, there is no doubt that she chooses 88 as the riddle.
+Conversely, if Alice is going to suprise us, she is likely to use numbers that she doesn't like very much.
+If so, it would also take us many guesses.